Microchip-MPLAB-Harmony/quick_docs/source/middleware/rapid_prototyping/readme.md

 The problem statement you would address is implementing a smart appliance control application on the PIC32CM MC00 Curiosity Nano Evaluation Kit using MPLAB® Harmony v3 software framework.

-The application makes use of the [PIC32CM MC00 Curiosity Nano Evaluation Kit](https://www.microchip.com/en-us/development-tool/EV10N93A), the [BM71-XPRO Bluetooth Low energy board](https://www.microchip.com/en-us/development-tool/DM164146), and the following MikroElektronika Click boards: [WEATHER CLICK](https://www.mikroe.com/weather-click), [Fan Click](https://www.mikroe.com/fan-click), [EINK CLICK BUNDLE](https://www.mikroe.com/eink-click).
+The application makes use of the [PIC32CM MC00 Curiosity Nano Evaluation Kit](https://www.microchip.com/en-us/development-tool/EV10N93A), the [BM71-XPRO Bluetooth Low energy board](https://www.microchip.com/en-us/development-tool/DM164146), and the following MikroElektronika Click boards: [WEATHER CLICK](https://www.mikroe.com/weather-click#/263-clickid-yes), [Fan Click](https://www.mikroe.com/fan-click), [EINK CLICK BUNDLE](https://www.mikroe.com/eink-click).

 The application is developed on the MPLAB Harmony v3 software framework.
 MPLAB Harmony v3 is a modular framework that provides interoperable firmware libraries for application development on 32-bit MCUs and MPUs.
-It includes an easy-to-use Graphical User Interface (GUI) (MPLAB Harmony Configurator (MHC)) for selecting, configuring, and generating starter codes, peripheral libraries, and middleware (USB, TCP/IP, Graphics, and so on).
+It includes an easy-to-use Graphical User Interface (GUI) (MPLAB Code Configurator (MCC)) for selecting, configuring, and generating starter codes, peripheral libraries, and middleware (USB, TCP/IP, Graphics, and so on).

 This application demonstrates smart control of an appliance (fan) through an Android-based smartphone over a Bluetooth Low Energy (BLE) connection.